aaditunni/100DaysOfCloud/Journey/013/Readme.md

 ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/013/day13.4.JPG)

 - We can narrow down the query results.
-In Country box, enter France and in Players boc (Sort key), select Begin with from the dropdown list and enter Z .
+In Country box, enter France and in Players box (Sort key), select Begin with from the dropdown list and enter Z .
 - Run the query an you'll notice that only players from France whose name starts with the letter Z is displayed.

 ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/013/day13.5.JPG)